Paul vs Tyson: How much prize money will each fighter make and what is the purse split?

 When is the fight?

-The fight will take place on Friday 15 November at the AT&T Stadium in Arlington, Texas.
+The fight will take place tonight, Friday 15 November at the AT&T Stadium in Arlington, Texas.
 The stadium, with a capacity of 80,000, is the home of the NFL’s Dallas Cowboys.

 The event will begin at 1am GMT on Saturday 16 November (5pm PT, 7pm CT, 8pm ET on Friday).
 No time has yet been announced for the Paul vs Tyson ring walks, but they are expected at around 4am GMT on Saturday (8pm PT, 10pm CT, 11pm ET on Friday).